 At Discovery Ranch for Girls, we care about providing the best quality of services to girls and their families.
 To do this, research is an integral part of the process.
-Research enables the continual growth and development of our program.
-Students at Discovery Ranch for Girls complete clinical surveys every month to track and plan their treatment.
-We also regularly ask parents and students to rate the Ranch and give us feedback.
+Research enables the continual growth and development of our residential program for troubled youth.
+Students complete clinical surveys every month to track and plan their treatment.
+We also regularly ask parents and students to rate our residential treatment for troubled teen girls and give us feedback.
 Our treatment team reviews these surveys, which helps them make better treatment decisions.
 This is how we ensure that we are doing everything we can to help your daughter get better.

 Youth Outcome Questionnaire

 The Youth Outcome Questionnaire (YOQ) measures emotional symptoms as well as behavioral difficulties.
 Parents and students complete the YOQ at intake and discharge.
 Therapists and students additionally complete the YOQ every month.
 Data from both students and parents confirm that students show significantly fewer symptoms at discharge than at intake.
 Statistical analysis confirms that students make progress at the beginning of treatment and continue to make an improvement over time.
 The graph below summarizes this analysis, the green line showing the average course of treatment for students.

 The How I Feel About Myself Scale (HIFAM) measures emotional and relationship difficulties.
 This includes measuring rapidly changing emotions, intense but brief relationships, and propensity for self-harm.
 Both parents and students report significantly better emotional and relationship regulation at discharge than at intake.
 Additionally, students at our residential therapy for troubled teen girls show consistent improvement, on average, in emotional regulation as they continue in treatment.
 The red line in the graph shows the average course of treatment for students at Discovery Ranch for Girls.